I went from working in a full-time job to being a freelance fashion illustrator twice.

 After graduating in 1997, I continued drawing fashion whenever I could, between jobs; waitressing, sewing vintage Barbie doll clothes – which I loved, because Barbie’s obviously a fashion icon – then working in fashion PR and marketing for some ten years.

 In 2005, I set-up my first website (on the side), to get my art online.
-It was an exciting time because social media wasn’t a thing, and having a website wasn’t as common as it is today.
+It was an exciting time because social media wasn’t a

 So uncommon in fact, the Independent newspaper featured my website in the finance section under the headline, ‘The best £30 I’ve ever spent,’ next to a headshot of me with the sun in my eyes.